Early Detection & Prevention

 Prevention of Prostate Cancer

 The exact cause of prostate cancer is unknown.
-A fatty diet, family history, older age and African American ethnicity are the only factors currently known to increase one’s risk for prostate cancer.
+These are the only confirmed factors currently known to increase one’s risk for prostate cancer: family history, age, African American ethnicity, diet and chemical exposure.

 Unfortunately, there are often no early warning signs of prostate cancer and without regular screening; prostate cancer can go undetected for years.
 In some cases, as the tumor grows it may exert pressure on the urethra, blocking the flow of urine from the bladder causing urinary symptoms.
 Occasionally the first warning sign may be blood in the urine.
 Note: symptoms may not occur until the cancer has developed to an advanced stage.